jmmv/pkg_comp/INSTALL.md

 * sandboxctl 1.0 or greater.
 * pkg-config.

-Optionally, if you want to build and run the tests (recommended), you
+Optionally, if you want to run the tests (recommended), you need:
-need:

-* ATF 0.17 or greater.
-* Kyua 0.6 or greater.
+* Kyua 0.13 or greater.

 If you are building pkg_comp from the code on the repository, you will also need the following tools: